Members of CPSGAP conduct research into various areas in the public sector, including:

 Tax accounting and taxation systems

-A number of academics conduct research based on Tax Information Exchange Agreements, addressing the challenges Australia faces, past, present and future.
+Several researchers at CPSGAP conduct research based on Tax Information Exchange Agreements, addressing the challenges Australia faces, past, present and future.
 Their studies examine whether or not agreements that Australia has entered into with tax haven countries will prove a workable tool in the combat of tax evasion and avoidance.
-Research further examines the position of the ATO’s past attitudes towards evasion and avoidance, where the ATO has currently positioned itself with respect to these agreements and where the Australian Tax office is heading in the future.
+Research further examines the position of the Australian Taxation Office’s (ATO) past attitudes towards evasion and avoidance, where the ATO has currently positioned itself with respect to these agreements and where the ATO is heading in the future.

 Social, environmental and sustainable management systems and ethics